 |Handle Length||3.75 inches|

-Consumers like this product because had good weight, consistent and not too aggressive.
+Consumers like this product because it has good weight, consistent, and not too aggressive.

 More room for error